-Flavorful, juicy and melt-in-your-mouth tender; these Spicy Meatballs in chipotle sauce have a little kick.
-A perfect way to spice up your meal.
+Flavorful, juicy and melt-in-your-mouth tender, these Spicy Meatballs in chipotle sauce have a little kick.
+They're a perfect way to spice up your meal.

 Chipotle meatballs are impressive enough for guests, yet simple enough for a weeknight family dinner.
 Say hello to your new go-to!